creame/joinchat/README.txt

 [Documentation](https://join.chat/en/docs/?utm_source=wporg&utm_medium=web&utm_campaign=v4_2) | [Add-ons](https://join.chat/en/addons/?utm_source=wporg&utm_medium=web&utm_campaign=v4_2) | [Support](https://join.chat/en/support/?utm_source=wporg&utm_medium=web&utm_campaign=v4_2)

-### 🧪 Try Join.chat
-Do you want to test the Join.chat configuration panel without installing it?
-You can try it in a [WordPress on the fly demo](https://demo.tastewp.com/creame-whatsapp-me)

 ### ⌁ What you can do with Join.chat (formerly WAme) ✅

 #### 🛎 Insert a contact button for WhatsApp on your website.
+Set your ‘WhatsApp’ or ‘WhatsApp Business’ number and let your visitors contact you easily:

+📱 On mobile, launch WhatsApp mobile app

+💻 On desktop, launch WhatsApp desktop app or WhatsApp Web

+🤳 On desktop, **show QR Code** to scan from phone

-Add your logo, profile picture or even an animated gif.
+Customize your logo, profile picture or even an animated gif.

 Define in which pages or zones it should appear, the delay time, if you want it to the right or to the left, only on mobile phones or also on the desktop.

-You can define a tooltip to capture the user's attention, the limit is set by your creativity.
+You can define a tooltip or a call to action to capture the user's interest, the limit is set by your creativity.

-#### 📝 Edit at publication level.
+#### 📝 Settings at page or archive level.
 You can **change main settings on every Post, Page, Product or CPT and for Tag or Category archive pages**.

-In the right side you will find Join.chat metabox where you can modify Phone, CTA, Message and display options.
+Editing your posts in the right side in the Joinchat metabox or editing your tags or categories in the Joinchat section, you can modify Phone, CTA, Start Message and Visibility options.

 #### 🔴 Show a notification.
-Use a balloon on the button to get the user's attention.
+Use a balloon on the button to get the visitor's attention.

 In this way, you ensure that you do not miss any important message you want to give them, surprise them in a less intrusive way.

 #### 📯 Create call-to-action messages.
-For users to click on the button, use custom CTAs on each page, product or section.
+To get users to start the chat, use custom CTAs on each page, product or section.

 Welcome them, help them and offer them offers or promotions.
 [Read more](https://join.chat/es/joinchat-mucho-mas-que-un-click-to-chat/)

 #### 💬 Customize conversation start messages.
+Set the first message so that the visitor can start the conversation immediately.

-So that the user does not waste time in writing.
-This way you will be able to know from which page it comes or what product is being consulted when you start the first conversation.
+Use our "Dynamic Variables" and you will know what page the visitor is coming from or what product they are looking at when they start the chat.

 #### 🛒 Integration with WooCommerce.
-Define CTAs and Custom Messages for product pages and for products on sale.
+Define CTAs and Custom Start Messages for shop page, product pages and for products on sale.

 #### 🃏 Dynamic Variables.
-Use variables in your CTAs and messages that change dynamically for each page:
+Use variables in your CTAs and Start Messages that change dynamically for each page:

 **{SITE}** ➡ Website title
 **{TITLE}** ➡ Current page title
 **{URL}** ➡ Current page url
-**{REFERER}** ➡ Current page url (full with query params) **{PRODUCT}** ➡ Product name (WooCommerce)
+**{FULLURL}** ➡ Current page url (full with query params) **{PRODUCT}** ➡ Product name (WooCommerce)
 **{SKU}** ➡ Product SKU (WooCommerce)
 **{REGULAR}** ➡ Product regular price (WooCommerce) **{PRICE}** ➡ Product current price (WooCommerce) **{DISCOUNT}** ➡ Product percent discount when is on sale (WooCommerce)

+#### 📈 Analytics Integration.
-#### 📈 Integration with Google Analytics, Google Tag Manager and Facebook Pixel.
+Automatically send events to **Google Analytics, Google Tag Manager and Facebook Pixel** when the user opens WhatsApp.

+**Google Analytics 4** integration with the recommended `"generate_lead"` event.

-Join.chat sends the event automatically when the user opens WhatsApp.
-You can also create your custom events capturing `$(document).on('joinchat:open')`.
+You can also **create your own custom events or add event parameters**.
 [View FAQs](https://wordpress.org/plugins/creame-whatsapp-me/faq/) / [Read more](https://join.chat/en/joinchat-measures-whatsapp-events-in-google-analytics/)

+#### 🍾 Chat Triggers.
+Any element in your page can be a chat trigger, eg: it can launch WhatsApp from a link or show the Joinchat CTA when the user scrolls to the footer.

+**On click:**

+* class `"joinchat_app"` direct launch WhatsApp
+* class `"joinchat_open"` opens Joinchat CTA
+* link href `"#whatsapp"` direct launch WhatsApp
+* link href `"#joinchat"` opens Joinchat CTA

+**On scroll (when element appears on screen):**

+* class `"joinchat_show"` opens Joinchat CTA (first time)
+* class `"joinchat_force_show"` opens Joinchat CTA (always)

 #### 💱 Multi-Language & RTL Support.
 To be able to support all your users, wherever they are.
 Our plugin is **compatible with WPML and Polylang** and also **RTL languages** are supported.
 [View FAQs](https://wordpress.org/plugins/creame-whatsapp-me/faq/)